InnoDB supports data-at-rest encryption for

 recorded in the

-field may be queried to identify encrypted tables in a MySQL
+column can be queried to identify tables that reside in

 If the server exits or is stopped during normal operation, it is recommended to restart the server using the same encryption settings that were configured previously.

-The first master encryption key is generated when the first new or existing table is encrypted.
+The first master encryption key is generated when the first new or existing tablespace is encrypted.

 Master key rotation re-encrypts tablespaces keys but does not change the tablespace key itself.
-To change a tablespace key, you must disable and re-enable table encryption using
+To change a tablespace key, you must disable and re-enable encryption, which is an

 ALGORITHM=COPYoperation that rebuilds the table.